TartanLlama/tartanllama.github.io/_posts/2016-06-22-stack-and-heap.md

 I would advise the following:

 **Only refer to the storage location if you need to discuss where a variable is physically located.
-In all other cases, refer to the storage location.**
+In all other cases, refer to the storage duration.**